4 bond strategies that matter

-Economic factors can make the future feel uncertain, but when it comes to investing, it's important to stick with your long-term investment strategy.
+No matter what’s going on in the markets, it's important to stick with your long-term investment strategy.
 As an advisor, one of the ways I help my clients stay the course is by reminding them of the role long-term bonds play in a well-balanced, diversified portfolio.

 4 strategies for your bond portfolio

 Here are 4 strategies that can help you balance inflation concerns and stay aligned with your long-term goals.